aws-samples/cdk-eks-blueprints-patterns/docs/patterns/security/eks-config-rules.md

 ### Verify the status of the AWS Config managed rules for EKS security best practices

-Using the following AWS CLI command, get a list Config rules with their evaluation status.
+Using the following AWS CLI command, get a list of the AWS Config rules with their evaluation status.

 ```bash
 aws configservice describe-config-rule-evaluation-status